abisee/pointer-generator/README.md

 ### Tensorboard
 Run Tensorboard from the experiment directory (in the example above, `myexperiment`).
 You should be able to see data from the train and eval runs.
 If you select "embeddings", you should also see your word embeddings visualized.

+### Help, I've got NaNs!
+For reasons that are [difficult to diagnose](https://github.com/abisee/pointer-generator/issues/4), NaNs sometimes occur during training, making the loss=NaN and sometimes also corrupting the model checkpoint with NaN values, making it unusable.
+Here are some suggestions:

+* If training stopped with the `Loss is not finite.
+Stopping.` exception, you can just try restarting.
+It may be that the checkpoint is not corrupted.
+* You can check if your checkpoint is corrupted by using the `inspect_checkpoint.py` script.
+If it says that all values are finite, then your checkpoint is OK and you can try resuming training with it.
+* The training job is set to keep 3 checkpoints at any one time (see the `max_to_keep` variable in `run_summarization.py`).
+If your newer checkpoint is corrupted, it may be that one of the older ones is not.
+You can switch to that checkpoint by editing the `checkpoint` file inside the `train` directory.
+* Alternatively, you can restore a "best model" from the `eval` directory.
+See the note **Restoring snapshots** above.
+* If you want to try to diagnose the cause of the NaNs, you can run with the `--debug=1` flag turned on.
+This will run [Tensorflow Debugger](https://www.tensorflow.org/versions/master/programmers_guide/debugger), which checks for NaNs and diagnoses their causes during training.